 Court dismisses application to unfreeze Opuni’s accounts

-An Accra High Court has dismissed an application by lawyers of former Chief Executive of COCBOD, Stephen Opuni to unfreeze his accounts frozen by the Economic and Organised Crime Office (EOCO).
+An Accra High Court has dismissed application by former Chief Executive Officer (CEO) of the Ghana Cocoa Board (COCOBOD), Dr. Stephen Opuni to have his accounts unfrozen by the Economic and Organized Crime Office (EOCO).

 Dr. Stephen Opuni who was in court today was however not surprised by the court’s ruling on the application, his lawyer, Victor Adawudu disclosed to the media.